phoenixframework/phoenix_guides/docs/channels.md

 **Step 1 - Assign a Token in the Connection**

 Let's say we have an authentication plug in our app called `OurAuth`.
 When `OurAuth` authenticates a user, it sets a value for the `:current_user` key in `conn.assigns`.
 Since the `current_user` exists, we can simply assign the user's token in the connection for use in the layout.
 We can wrap that behavior up in a private function plug, `put_user_token/2`.
+This could also be put in its own module as well.
 To make this all work, we just add `OurAuth` and `put_user_token/2` to the browser pipeline.

 ```elixir
 pipeline :browser do